alesr/alesr.github.io/_posts/2024-05-25-cache-aside-using-decorator-design-pattern-in-go.md

 For our cache mechanism, we want to embed the repository implementation in our cache struct and override the methods that we want to add caching behaviour to, and for the methods that we don't want to add caching behaviour, we just don't implement them in the cache struct, and they will be delegated to the embedded repository implementation.

-Beforing jumping into the code, let's just have a quick look at a simplified example:
+Before jumping into the code, let's just have a quick look at a simplified example:

 ```go
 package main